troelslenda/test/README.md

 In this assignment we would like you to show us your work with HTML, styling and javascript.
 Follow the instructions below, you can spend as much time as you want on the assignment, but probably you need to spend atleast a few hours.

-We need you to build a small widget, listing images from Nasa Mars Rover photos: https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos?sol=1000&api_key=DEMO_KEY
+We need you to build a widget, listing images from Nasa Mars Rover photos:

+https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos?sol=1000&api_key=DEMO_KEY

 The data should be presented as a list.
-Each list element should contain an image, rover name, camera name and earthdate.
+Each list element should contain an:
+- image
+- rover name
+- camera name
+- earthdate

+Assignment tasks:
+- [ ] Create widget/list markup in docs/index.html
+- [ ] Create widget/list styling in scss/partials
+- [ ] Load data from static JSON or WebApi (line 19)
+- [ ] Present Data in DOM.

 Possible extensions:
+- [ ] Add Clientside javascript framework (Angular, Vue, React).
-- Add possibility to filter list by rover or camera
+- [ ] Add possibility to filter list by rover or camera

 We have placed a static version of the response in docs/data/nasa.json
 ```zsh